-UNIT 1 & 2 : Ancient History | Empires | Modern History
+UNIT 1 & 2: Ancient History | Empires | Modern History

-In 2022 Units 1 & 2 come in a range of study strands that students can choose from.
+In 2023 Units 1 and 2 come in a range of study strands that students can choose from.
 We will run the most popular study from the list below:

-Ancient History:

-Students are invited to travel back in time to explore early civilizations such as the Ancient Mesopotamians in Unit 1 and the Ancient Egyptians and China in Unit 2.
-They learn about early inventions such as writing and investigate some of the fascinating characters from ancient societies.
+Ancient History Empires Modern History Students are invited to travel Students learn about what Students examine back in time to explore early makes an empire such as significant international civilizations such as the the British, French and the changes early in the Ancient Mesopotamians in Qing, their foundations and twentieth century.
+They Unit 1 and the Ancient features as well as any study figures such as Egyptians and China in Unit 2. significant global changes Hitler and events such as They learn about early they brought to the wider the Cold War, to inventions such as writing and world in the early modern understand what their investigate some of the period. motivations were behind fascinating characters from developing ideologies ancient societies that left a global impact.